NandaChaves/NandaChaves/README.md

 - 👋 Hi, I’m @NandaChaves
-- 👀 I’m interested in HTML,CSS,Javascript, Java, SQL,Blender, Maya
+- 👀 I’m interested in Full stack development, Java, SQL,Blender, Maya
-- 🌱 I’m currently learning Python, Blender
+- 🌱 I’m currently learning OpenCV, Blender, Unity and Node.js
 - 💞️ I’m looking to collaborate on Web Development, Web design and animation 2D and 3D
 - 📫 How to reach me ...